gravitycircle/scaffold/README.md

     *   HTML 5
     *   CSS

 Please make sure your config.php is set up to the right Base address by changing the BASE and CANONICAL constants.
 You'll know that you've set it correctly if you see a red logo on the top of this page after a refresh.
-Currently the constants are set to:
+Currently the constants are set to adapt to the URLs of your files based on where the active Apache directory is.

-*   **BASE**
-*   **CANONICAL**

 Also note that BASE refers to the base URL of the site itself.
 CANONICAL refers to the base URL of any API endpoint you will be using that runs alongside this application.